vizdata-f21/project-1-mr_palmer_s_penguins/README.md

 # rowing, athletics (between coxswains in rowing, then sprinting vs throwing in althetics, no surprise that these are the top variables!)

 # create helper vector of these sports
-chosen_sports <- c("Wrestling", "Weightlifting", "Judo", "Boxing", "Gymnastics", "Trampolining", "Shooting", "Archery", "Rowing", "Athletics")
+chosen_sports <- c("Boxing", "Judo", "Weightlifting", "Wrestling", "Gymnastics", "Trampolining", "Archery", "Shooting", "Athletics", "Rowing")

 # load Olympic font
 font_add_google(name = "Oswald")